MISSION STATEMENT

 Disruptive Conduct

-Depending on the severity of the offense, the student may be assigned a warning or mark on their behavior log, parents may receive a notification, the student may be removed from class, be placed on a contract, receive detention or after school community service hours.
+A student shall not engage in any conduct that is likely to disrupt or disrupt any school function, process, or activity.
+Depending on the severity of the offense, the student may be assigned a warning or mark on their behavior log, parents may receive a notification, the student may be removed from class, be placed on a contract, or receive detention or after-school community service hours.
 The student may go before a student panel to determine further action.

 Dress and Appearance

-Depending on the severity of the offense, the student may be assigned a warning, parents may receive a notification, the student may be removed from class, receive a misconduct mark on their behavior log, detention or after school community service hours, or summons.
+A student’s dress and appearance shall not present health or safety problems or disrupt educational and religious activities.
+Immodest or indecent attire is not acceptable.
+Students are to follow the Uniform Dress Code.
+Depending on the severity of the offense, the student may be assigned a warning, parents may receive a notification, the student may be removed from class, receive a misconduct mark on their behavior log, detention or after-school community service hours, or a summons.

 Defiance of Authority; Untruthfulness